microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Options.md

 - [Output.Format](#outputformat)
 - [Suppression](#rule-suppression)

-Options can be used by:
+Options can be used with the following PSRule cmdlets:

+- Get-PSRule
+- Invoke-PSRule
+- Test-PSRuleTarget

+Each of these cmdlets support:

-- Using the `-Option` parameter of `Invoke-PSRule` with an object created with `New-PSRuleOption`
+- Using the `-Option` parameter with an object created with the `New-PSRuleOption` cmdlet.
+See cmdlet help for syntax and examples.
-- Using the `-Option` parameter of `Invoke-PSRule` with a hash table
+- Using the `-Option` parameter with a hashtable object.
-- Using the `-Option` parameter of `Invoke-PSRule` with a YAML file
+- Using the `-Option` parameter with a YAML file path.
-- Configuring the default options file `psrule.yml`

-As mentioned above, a options object can be created with `New-PSRuleOption` see cmdlet help for syntax and examples.

-When using a hash table, `@{}`, one or more options can be specified with the `-Option` parameter using a dotted notation.
+When using a hashtable object `@{}`, one or more options can be specified as keys using a dotted notation.

 For example: